stillinbeta/srecon-k8s-tutorial/tutorial3.md

 If you run `sudo kubeadm init phase etcd local`, you'll get a manifest generated.

 But to learn how etcd works, we should make our own.
+This will go where our previous pod did, in `/etc/kubernetes/manifests`.

 ```yaml
 apiVersion: v1